stefanofante/nqueen/wiki.md

 ## Planned Improvements

+Implemented as of v2.1.0:

-* Add a CLI flag that switches among `sequential`, `parallel`, and `concurrent` modes and selects which fitness functions run
+* CLI flag `--mode` to switch among `sequential`, `parallel`, and `concurrent`
-* Load tuning parameters and board sizes from a JSON configuration file, refreshing it after successful tuning runs
-* Provide quick regression tests on a small instance (for example N = 8) to validate the three solvers and the CSV export pipeline
+* Fitness filtering via `--fitness`
+* Configuration via `config.json` with persisted optimal parameters
+* Quick regression tests on N=8 (`--quick-test`)
-* Expose a flag to skip tuning when trusted parameters already exist
+* Flag `--skip-tuning` to reuse stored parameters
-* Guarantee clean shutdown on `Ctrl+C` by terminating all child processes
+* Graceful shutdown on `Ctrl+C` and progress reporting
-* Display progress information so long experiments share their current stage
+* New `--validate` flag for solution/result consistency checks

+Potential next steps:

+* Optional HTML report bundling selected charts and CSVs
+* Extended statistical plots when raw runs are persisted for all algorithms
+* CI workflow for type checking and smoke tests

 ## Contributing